 - Developed a custom project-oriented course requiring students to implement and document multiple facets of a semester-long project.

-- Integrated initial student feedback to improve the course.
+- Iterate on student feedback to improve the course.

-- In second semester, received positive student reviews while students wrote on average 2-3 times more than departmental objective.
+- In second semester, received positive student reviews while students wrote on average 2-3 times the departmental objective.